LevInteractive/imageup/readme.md

 ## Usage

 The easiest way to use this is to simply pull and run it using docker.
+Note that `GOOGLE_APPLICATION_CREDENTIALS` is only required if you aren't running this in a Google Cloud environment.
+Otherwise, it's already set by default.

 ```
 docker run -it --rm levinteractive/imageup \